Skip to content

 Prepare the input data

-Now, our endpoint needs data as input, like we did for last part:
+Now, our endpoint needs data as input, like we did previously:

 import numpy as np